grossyoan/cube-invaders/readme.md

 - [ ] Improve design
 - [ ] Add new game modes
 - [ ] Probably a lot of other things

+## Known issues

+- Matching background/player/asteroids colors (Should be fixed with defined colors)